Extending your lease

 It is important for you to consider the costs involved before deciding to extend your lease.
 We make a charge to cover the cost of providing a service to you.

-For more information, please contact our customer service centre or visit the lease advice website for impartial advice and to use the lease extension calculator to obtain a guide price to extending your lease.
+You can also visit the lease advice website for impartial advice and to use the lease extension calculator to obtain a guide price to extending your lease.